devgurung/sso/slack_intg.md

    ![Image of Yaktocat](https://github.com/devgurung/sso/blob/master/slack_config.PNG)

+	 - Now go to the Slack URL on the login page and click on the "Sign in with HyperSign" button.

    ![Image of Yaktocat](https://github.com/devgurung/sso/blob/master/hyerpsign_login.PNG)

      - Click on "login with HyperSign" and you will be presented with a QR code challenge.
 Now that you see the QR code, you can scan it and authenticate it using HyperSign mobile app.